-- Works should be carried out in accordance with the agreed strategic vision, with strategic consents/ licences gained where possible to reduce the risk of individual project elements being refused/delayed throughout the project period - Experimental works should proceed only following successful small scale trials - A phased approach to the delivery of the vision should be adopted - Robust and thorough monitoring will be required to collect data on the impacts and successes of the project delivery and inform subsequent phases - In lake reconstruction works should largely follow the historic 1946 lines - Precautionary approaches should be adopted including agreed mitigation measures/ timings etc. so that there is no avoidable delay due to lack of full scientific certainty.
+- Works should be carried out in accordance with the agreed strategic approach, with strategic consents/ licences gained where possible to reduce the risk of individual project elements being refused/ delayed throughout the project period.
+Where this is not possible early engagement should be undertaken - Robust and thorough monitoring will be required to collect data on the impacts and successes of the project delivery.
+This data will be used to inform/ amend subsequent phases design or methodology as required - Experimental works should proceed only following successful small scale trials - A flexible phased approach to the delivery of the vision should be adopted - In lake reconstruction works should largely follow the historic lines of land which has now been lost to erosion - Precautionary approaches should be adopted including agreed mitigation measures/ timings etc. so that there is no avoidable delay due to lack of full scientific certainty.
 Hence the purpose of well-monitored and phased research pilots leading to full scale experiments.